Karim-Ashraf1/Task-Management-System/usecases/UC4.md

 ### Postconditions:
+1. The system displays item edited message
-1. The system saves the task in the local storage
+2. The system saves the task in the local storage
-2. The system updates the task
+3. The system updates the task